LauanGuermandi/php71-mongodb/README.md

-# php71-fpm
+# php71-mongodb
-Build with PHP 7.1, nginx e composer
+Build with PHP 7.1 and mongo extension